wp-plugins/tag-list-widget/readme.txt

 * Added function `TLW_direct`

 == Upgrade Notice ==

+= 1.0.1 =
+Fixes a backwards-compatibility problem in the widget class that generated fatal errors in WordPress 3.0 and earlier.

 = 1.0.0.2 =
 Fixes a minor bug in the post count threshold setting.